epwr/rgene/README.md

 - a : app (command line app & gem files)
 - t : testing framework (rspec)
 - e : easy (no confirm)
-- v : verbose (ask me yes/no to all the main options) -- error if combined with e
+- v : verbose (ask me yes/no to all the main options). error if combined with e
 - b : bundler
 - g : run git --init (have ability to set upstream)
 - h : help.
 If set, print help message and exit
+- l : license (default = ask, 1 = MIT, maybe a few others.)
+- s : show.
+Show all the flags, and their options

 ## Design Ideation